 Sustainability is an important component of the overall development's goals.
-The use of regionally sourced materials containing renewable or recycled content is encouraged.
+The use of regionally sourced materials provide oxygen, act as natural coolants and minimize containing renewable or recycled content is encouraged.
 The use of renewable and recycled content reduces the depletion of natural resources and diverts materials out of waste streams or landfills.
 Local or regional materials reduce the energy required for moving materials to the project site.
 Additionally, it is encouraged that durable materials are selected to help mitigate long term maintenance.